chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Overview of The Main Window

 * Concert Keyboardist is like a player piano.  **Notes** are horizontal bars that scroll right to left horizontally based on the current **tempo**.
 A note's vertical position shows pitch and its left end shows start time.
 Its length shows duration.
-This information is read from the midi file and guides you when to play notes and how long to hold them.
+This information is read from the MIDI file and guides you when to play notes and how long to hold them.
 * **As you play, press and release keys to begin and end notes**, much like playing sheet music except that note pitches are supplied by the score.
 So it doesn't matter which keys you press - just when and how long you press them.
-If you have a velocity sensitive midi keyboard you can also control note velocities.
+If you have a velocity sensitive MIDI keyboard you can also control note velocities.
 * The score can be manually **scrolled** left or right with the mouse wheel or two finger drag on a touch pad.
 The end of the score is at the far right.
 * The blue vertical line is the **"Base Line"** which indicates the nominal playing time in the score.
 It turns amber when ready to play and green while you are playing.
 * While you are playing, pressing any key instantly triggers the next unplayed **Target Note**, the magenta-headed-notes.
 The these are the notes you directly play.